jmandel/fhir-js-client/docs/client.md

     - If the target is an array of references (E.g. [Patient.generalPractitioner](http://hl7.org/fhir/R4/patient-definitions.html#Patient.generalPractitioner)), you can request one or more of them by index (E.g. `generalPractitioner.0`).
 If the index is not specified, all the references in the array will be resolved.
     - The order in which the reference paths are specified does not matter.
 For example, if you use `["subject", "encounter.serviceProvider", "encounter"]`, the library should figure out that `encounter.serviceProvider` must be fetched after `encounter`.
 In fact, in this case it will first fetch subject and encounter in parallel, and then proceed to encounter.serviceProvider.
     - This option does not work with contained references (they are "already resolved" anyway).
 - **useRefreshToken** `Boolean` - **Defaults to `true`**.
 If the client is authorized, it will possess an access token and pass it with the requests it makes.
 When that token expires, you should get back a `401 Unauthorized` response.
-When that happens, if the client also has a refresh token and if `useRefreshToken` is `true` (default), the client will attempt to automatically re-authorize itself and then it will re-run the failed request and eventually resolve it's promise with the final result.
-This means that your requests should never fail with `401`, unless the refresh token is also expired.
-If you don't want this, you can set `useRefreshToken` to `false`.
-There is a `refresh` method on the client that can be called manually to renew the access token.
+To prevent this from happening, the client will check the access token expiration time before making requests.
+If the token is expired, or if it is about to expire in the next 10 seconds, a refresh call will be made to obtain new access token before making the actual request.
+By setting `useRefreshToken` to `false` you can disable this behavior.
+There are `refresh` and `refreshIfNeeded` methods on the client (described below) that can be called manually to renew the access token.

 ***Examples:***